conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

   'resolved'
 ]`

+Keywords for references.
 This value is case **insensitive**.
 If it's a `string` it will be converted to an `array` separated by a comma.

-Keywords that used to close issues.

 ##### noteKeywords